- Attend Events

 Search the AnthroGuide »

-All other interested parties can purchase the full Comparative Data Project dataset.
+Other interested parties can purchase the 2019 dataset.

 Discovering the bow of a ship underneath the World Trade Center, helping corporations understand how people's identities show up in technology – or a think tank looking at social relationships in the workplace, working with gangs in East LA, a death investigator helping police solve crimes – it seems anthropology is everywhere these days.
 And that’s no coincidence because anthropologists ARE everywhere these days, studying the biological, cultural, linguistic, and archaeological aspects of what it means to be human.